vender98/BookStore/README.md

 # BookStore

-**BookStore** – Android application which represents a part of application for storing and reading books.
+**BookStore** – Android application that represents a part of application for storing and reading books.
 It consists of two screens – "Profile" screen with user data and "Books" screen with book cards.

-It allows:
+Possibilities:
-* to obtain and show profile and books data using REST API
+* Retrieving and showing profile and books data using REST API
-* to cache profile and books data in local database
+* Caching profile and books data in local database

 ### Screenshots